 Also of interest is that Rio Rancho has more people living here who work in computers and math than 95% of the places in the US.

-Rio Rancho is a somewhat ethnically-diverse city.
+Rio Rancho is an extremely ethnically-diverse city.
 The people who call Rio Rancho home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rio Rancho residents report their race to be White, followed by Black or African-American.
 Rio Rancho also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.95% of the city’s residents.
-Important ancestries of people in Rio Rancho include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 39.85% of the city’s residents.
+Important ancestries of people in Rio Rancho include English, Irish, Italian, and Polish.